Iftequar7/infra/README.md

 terraform apply -auto-approve
 ```

-This will create the Transit Gateway, and Resource Access Manager in your AWS account to communicate with other AWS accounts.
+This will create the Transit Gateway, and Resource Access Manager in your AWS account to communicate with VPC's on other AWS accounts.

 Outputs